 Dental Bridge Options Explained

-In this video, Dr. Karen Bacerra Penagos explains the choices patients have for replacing one missing tooth, and how the right option protects both function and healthy natural teeth.
+In this video, Dr. Karen Becerra-Penagos explains the choices patients have for replacing one missing tooth, and how the right option protects both function and healthy natural teeth.

 When a patient needs a dental bridge, it is usually because they are missing a single tooth.
 That missing tooth typically sits between two natural teeth.
 In a traditional bridge, we reshape the teeth on either side of the gap and use them to support a replacement tooth, called a pontic.
 Together, this creates a fixed prosthesis that fills the space.